CluelessBiker/rltt/README.md

 - Keypress `enter` on the signin screen prompts the error message *Password too short*
 - console logging out the length of the password shows it exceeds the 4 character restriction
 - reorganising the if statements also does not resolve the issue
+- moved validation into onChange.
+Upon hitting enter, a request is made to the API, however the username/password are both coming up as empty strings so the request fails
+- console logging out the login shows both fields to be populated
+- issue was resolved by adding `login` to useEffect dependency array

 ## TIME BREAKDOWN :
 Approximately 6-8 hours was spent on this test over the course of 3 days at a leisurely pace.